 The United Nations New Urban Agenda, signed up to by 167 countries, to advance sustainability development goals for cities and their communities

 Further information is available on our Data ethics page

 CAN ANYONE ADD, EDIT & USE THE DATA?

-If you're a local authority or professional body you can send us bulk uploads for visualisation to support your public engagement work.
+If you're a local authority or professional body you can send us bulk uploads for visualisation and verification to support your public facing work.
 If you're involved in the property and construction industry you can use our free data for your planning context analyses.
 You can also help by adding information on your past or current developments, and by encouraging others in the industry to do the same .
 This will help lower costs and increase accuracy of context data in future.

 WHAT'S THE DESIGN INFLUENCED BY?

-Many individuals and organisations - as shown on our Who's Involved? page, in our edit histories, and on our Leaderboard, have helped design and test the platform and we will continue to adjust and improve the platform design and content to meet user feedback.
-If you're working on a similar type of platform anywhere in the world, or using similar categories of data we'd also love to hear from you and to feature your work on our future Data Showcase page.
+Many individuals and organisations - as shown on our Who's Involved? page, in our edit histories, and on our Leaderboard, have helped design and test the platform and we will continue to adjust and improve the platform design and content to try to address user comments needs.
+If you're working on a similar type of platform anywhere in the world, or using similar categories of data we'd also love to hear from you and to feature your work on our forthcoming 'Data Showcase' page.

 WHY IS COLOUR SO IMPORTANT?

 Colour is a core feature of Colouring London.
 It is used to stimulate curiosity, as a thank you to users, and to encourage people to add data to reveal urban patterns never seen before.
 It is also used to create a relaxing and rewarding experience for data contributors.
 Our work on colour palettes is at an early stage and we are currently looking at ways to design features of enabling more engagement from artists and designers.